 As we were driving away, we noticed some interesting evergreens (all needles pointing straight up on the branches) that resembled the American, “fake tree” cell towers.
 My dad would’ve appreciated these greatly; he’s a retired cellular engineer.

-We drove Tamaki Drive, a gorgeous stretch of coastal highway with distant views of downtown Auckland, beautiful homes, and quaint groupings of restaurants and shops.
+We drove Tamaki Drive, a gorgeous stretch of coastal highway and a hot spot for Auckland photography.
 Stopped for lunch on the water.
 Quickly picking up that Americans must be relatively few and far between; many New Zealanders seem surprised—even excited—to hear an American accent.
 The “excited” reaction is a weird, albeit nice, experience considering much of my overseas time with locals is spent separating myself from the “Ugly American” stereotype, insisting I’m a liberal.